Patbox/mrpack4server/README.md

 - `modpack-info.json` within server's root directory, for users to simple setup,
 - `local.mrpack` within server's root directory, making it directly use provided mrpack file instead of pulling it from Modrinth.

+If neither of these is found, it will ask you to either provide link, project id or name of the modpack you want to install and then the version of it (suggesting latest one).
+It will then create local `modpack-info.json` file.
+You can then either update target version by editing that file or by removing it and rerunning the initial setup.

 Default/main jar only supports Java 21 (`mrpack4server-X.Y.Z.jar`).
 If you want to run it on older Java version you can use:
 - `mrpack4server-X.Y.Z-jvm8.jar` for Java 8 and above,